jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 1. Quick access to product Zen UI(cpd)

     A ConfigMap is created in the namespace to provide the cluster-specific details to access the services and applications.
-The IBM Cloud Pak Platform (Zen) UI is used to provide a role-based user interface for all Cloud Pak capabilities.
+The IBM Cloud Pak Platform (Zen) UI is used to provide a role-based user interface for all Cloud Pak capabilities:

     * Get the cpd URL from the access-info configmap in the OpenShift console.
     * Use LDAP enterprise loing, `cp4admin` user
     * In the main Automation Console, use Design > Business automations menu to start the designer front end.
 Select Workflow, > Hiring Sample, and open it.